Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

 <p> <em>
         Greece have fallen into the hands of the Romans. <br>
-        You use to be someone, but it dosen't mater now.
+        You use to be someone, but it dosen't mater anymore. <br>
         Your a Gladiator, destined to fight and die for the entertain of the people how conquered you.
         Will you accept this fate or will you break free from you chains?
 </em> </p>
-<p> <strong> Development: </strong> Preproduction. </p>
+<p> <strong> Development: </strong> R&D. </p>
 <p> <strong> Engine: </strong> Unreal Engine 5. </p>
 <p> <strong> Genré: </strong> Action Hack and Slash, Mobile Game. </p>
 <p> <strong> Inspirations: </strong> Titan Quest, Hades. </p>